nhatchung14/Pacman/README.md

 24/3/2019 (Luan)
-+ Add scared mode for Ghost, but still need some update on move because when they scared they will move away from pacman
++ Add scared mode for Ghost, but still need some update on move because when they scared they will move away from pacman 25/4/2019 (Luan)
++ Add class Food and display them on the game console, also add check pacman eat food to PLay class